mrets/operating_procedures/api-docs/scenarios/get-recs.md

 ## For Market Administrator Organization

-Market Administrator Organizations do not own generators but have visibility on the participant organization's generators, given those generators issued recs that are for sell.
+Market Administrator Organizations do not own RECs but have visibility on the participant organization's active RECs in the participant's designated Market Admin account.